Azure/eno/docs/reconciliation/README.md

 - The eno-reconciler process can fall back to client-side three-way merge patch by setting `--disable-ssa`
 - Merge can be disabled for a resource by setting the `eno.azure.io/replace: "true"` annotation (a full `update` request will be used instead of a `patch`)
-- All updates can be disabled for a resource by setting the `eno.azure.io/disable-updates: "true"` annotation
+- Create and update requests can be disabled for a resource by setting the `eno.azure.io/disable-updates: "true"` annotation

 ## Deletion